 Here’s the reality, though: If you’re not happy where you are, then you won’t be happy where you’re going.

 You can be content, but you don’t have to be stagnant.
 You can be content and still want more.
 Contentment means that you are joyful in the season that you’re in – whether you have plenty or you find yourself in the midst of a trial.

-You can’t count on the destination making you happy.
+You can’t count on the destination to make you happy.
 You have to find joy in the journey.

 One of the main ways to find joy in the journey is to be grateful.
 Gratefulness, especially in the midst of trials, is one of the best ways to not focus on that obstacle or how much pain you’re going through.